-Students should select their courses carefully and not withdraw from them.
+Students should select their courses carefully.
 The Graduate Committee expects students to have a mix of A's and B's in their program.
 Under special circumstances a professor may grant an Incomplete.
 Independent study is limited to advanced students.
 Transfer of courses requires a special university procedure.
 University time limits are listed in the Catalog.
 It is a University requirement that students maintain a 3.0 GPA.
 Students who fall below 3.0 will be placed on probation, and if the grades are not improved, they may be dismissed from the program.